Roxaski/Positively-Wicked/README.md

 In order to install this theme, open VS Code and head on over to the extensions tab, alternatively you can use keyboard shortcuts | Windows ( CTRL + Shift + X ) and for Mac ( ⇧ + ⌘ + X ) once there, just type in the theme name into the search bar and click on install, that's it.
 Enjoi your awesome new theme!

+## Icon Theme

+In addition to this theme i created a lovely little [icon pack]() that i feel compliments both variants of the Wicked theme quite nicely.
+If you want to check them out and enhance your Wicked theme then feel free to grab it from the marketplace or directly from within VS Code itself.

 ## Font

 They're are two fonts that i think go wonderfully with Ryu Dragon and they are [Monaspace](https://monaspace.githubnext.com/) and [Jetbrains Mono](https://www.jetbrains.com/lp/mono/).
 In my opinion these two fonts are fantastic for coding, as they're easy on the eyes and they really elevate the look of the theme.